sabariarun/DevOpsDemos/Kubernetes/k8s-setup.md

     chmod +x ./kubectl
     sudo mv ./kubectl /usr/local/bin/kubectl
    ```
+   then check below command
+   aws
+   out put is below
+   root@ip-172-31-36-6:/home/ubuntu# aws
+Note: AWS CLI version 2, the latest major version of the AWS CLI, is now stable and recommended for general use.
+For more information, see the AWS CLI version 2 installation instructions at: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

+usage: aws [options] <command> <subcommand> [<subcommand> ...] [parameters]
+To see help text, you can run:

+  aws help
+  aws <command> help
+  aws <command> <subcommand> help
+aws: error: the following arguments are required: command

 1. Create an IAM user/role  with Route53, EC2, IAM and S3 full access
 1. Attach IAM role to ubuntu server